osompress/simple-social-icons/README.md

 ### Using Block Variations (WordPress 6.9+)

-1. In the block editor, add a Social Icons block
+1. Add a Social Icons block in the block editor.
-2. Click the block and select from the available icon variations in the block settings
+2. Select the block, then choose from the available icon variations in the block settings panel.
-3. The plugin automatically adds additional icon options beyond what WordPress core provides
+3. The plugin automatically provides additional icon options beyond those included in WordPress core.

 ## Frequently Asked Questions

 ### What's the difference between the widget and block variations?

-The widget is the traditional way to add social icons and works on all WordPress versions (4.0+).
-It provides access to all available icons through a widget interface.
+The widget is the traditional method for adding social icons and is compatible with all WordPress versions (4.0+).
+It provides access to the full set of icons through a widget-based interface.

-Block variations are a newer feature that extends the core Social Icons block (WordPress 6.9+).
-They only add icons that aren't already in WordPress core, so you get both core icons and additional options.
-Block variations are automatically available when you add a Social Icons block in the block editor.
+Block variations are a newer feature that enhances the core Social Icons block (WordPress 6.9+).
+They add only the icons not already included in WordPress core, giving you the complete set: all core icons plus the additional options provided by this plugin.
+These variations appear automatically whenever you insert a Social Icons block in the block editor.

-Both methods work independently - you can use either one, or both, depending on your needs.
+Both methods work independently — you can use either one, or both, depending on your site’s needs.

 ### Will updating break my existing widget setup?

-No. The widget functionality remains completely unchanged.
+No. The widget functionality remains entirely unchanged.
 If you're using the widget, updating to version 4.0.0 will not affect your existing setup in any way.
-Block variations are an additional feature that only activates on WordPress 6.9+ and don't interfere with widget functionality.
+Block variations are an additional feature that activates only on WordPress 6.9+ and do not interfere with widget behavior.

 ### Which icons are available in widgets vs blocks?

-**Widget:** All icons are available, including those that are also in WordPress core (like Facebook, Twitter/X, Instagram, etc.) plus all additional icons provided by this plugin.
+**Widget:** All icons are available, including those already included in WordPress core (such as Facebook, Twitter/X, Instagram, etc.), plus all additional icons provided by this plugin.

-**Block Variations:** Only icons that are NOT in WordPress core are added as variations.
-This means you get WordPress core icons (Facebook, Twitter/X, Instagram, LinkedIn, YouTube, etc.) plus the additional icons from this plugin (AntennaPod, Bloglovin, Diaspora, IMDB, Ko-fi, Phone, PayPal, and many more).
-This gives you the complete set of icons when using blocks.
+**Block Variations:** Only icons NOT included in WordPress core are added as variations.
+This means you retain all core icons (Facebook, Twitter/X, Instagram, LinkedIn, YouTube, etc.) and gain the extra icons from this plugin (AntennaPod, Bloglovin, Diaspora, IMDB, Ko-fi, Phone, PayPal, and many more).
+This results in full icon coverage when using the block editor.

 ### Can I use both widgets and blocks?

-Yes!
+Yes.
 You can use both methods simultaneously.
-For example, you might use the widget in a sidebar while using block variations in your page content.
-They work independently and don't conflict with each other.
+For example, you might place the widget in a sidebar while using block variations within your page or post content.
+They operate independently and do not conflict with each other.

 ### Can I reorder the icons?